chef/chef-web-docs/README.md

 Hugo 0.61 or higher installed and running to build and view our documentation properly.

+To install hugo:

+- On macOS run: `brew install hugo`
+- On Windows run: `choco install hugo`

 To build the docs and preview locally:

 - Run `make serve`